Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Ding-polystability of Ricci-flat K ahler cones

 \section{Ding-polystability of Ricci-flat K\"ahler cones}

-In \cite{CS15}, it is proved that a Fano cone singularity $(X,\xi_0)$ with Ricci flat cone metric is K-polystable, i.e. $\Fut(\mathcal{X},\mathcal{D},\xi_0;\eta)>0$ for any non-product special test configuration.
-Here we extend this result to show that for any non-product $\mathbb{Q}$-Gorenstein test configuration, the corresponding Ding invariant is positive.
-We point out that our proof follows the general strategy in \cite{Ber15} and is slightly different from \cite{CS15}.
+In the proof of Theorem \ref{t-DSconj} above, we rely on the result proved in \cite{CS15} which says that that for a Fano cone singularity with a Ricci-flat K\"ahler cone metric, the generalized Futaki invariant $\Fut(\mathcal{X}, \xi_0;\eta)>0$ for any non-product special test configuration.
+However, as we have seen, in our argument (see e.g. the proof of Theorem \ref{t-doublecone}), more general test configuration will show up.
+Therefore in this appendix, we want to discuss the proof of a more general statement, namely for any non-product $\mathbb{Q}$-Gorenstein test configuration, the corresponding Ding invariant is positive (see Theorem \ref{thm-RF2Ding}).
+This can be used to slightly modify the proof of Theorem \ref{t-DSconj} (see Remark \ref{r-2nd}).
+We point out that our proof of Theorem \ref{thm-RF2Ding} follows the general strategy in \cite{Ber15} and is slightly different from \cite{CS15}. {For simplicity of notations, in this appendix we will restrict to the case that the boundary divisor $D=\emptyset$ which suffices for proving the main application of our results in Theorem \ref{t-DSconj}.}